dojo/docs/dojo/fx/wipeIn.rst

 Usage
 =====

-Basic usage require just the node to be wiped-in to be passed:
+Basic usage requires just the node to be wiped-in to be passed:

 .. js ::